 How to Keep Our Waterways Clean, Safe, and Beautiful

-The Dockshare team and our members love the water; therefore, it’s our daily goal to keep those waterways clean, safe, and beautiful.
-As a Baltimore-based organization residing along the Chesapeake Bay, Dockshare takes water quality seriously.
-Water pollution and runoff are two of the most ecological threats we face with our waterways.
-According to the most recent surveys on national water quality from the U.S. Environmental Protection Agency, nearly half of our rivers and streams and more than one-third of our lakes are polluted and unfit for swimming, fishing, and drinking.
+At Dockshare, our team and members share a deep love for the water, which drives our daily commitment to keeping our waterways clean, safe, and beautiful.
+As a Baltimore-based organization along the Chesapeake Bay, we take water quality seriously.
+Water pollution and runoff are among the biggest ecological challenges our waterways face.
+According to the latest U.S. Environmental Protection Agency surveys on national water quality, nearly half of our rivers and streams, and over one-third of our lakes, are polluted and unsafe for swimming, fishing, and drinking.

-We want to see the Chesapeake Bay, and all other waterways, thrive for years to come.
-With a mission to make the water more accessible to everyone, we have a responsibility to uphold.
-We can all do our part through our everyday actions at home, work, school, and play.
-Here are several tips to keep your local waterways clean:
+We’re committed to seeing the Chesapeake Bay, and all waterways, thrive for generations to come.
+With a mission to make water access available to everyone, we recognize the responsibility we all share.
+Each of us can contribute through simple actions at home, work, school, and play.
+Here are a few tips to help keep your local waterways clean:

 1. Donate